mofosyne/AnaglyphGlasses/README.md

 [Click to use Virtual Anaglyph Glasses](https://mofosyne.github.io/AnaglyphGlasses/)

 For some example images you can check the [wikipedia entry on Anaglyph 3D images](https://en.wikipedia.org/wiki/Anaglyph_3D).

+# To contribute

+This is an opensource project, feel free to send a pull request or make a fork.
+This was created with the assistance of ChatGPT.